joatom/blog-resources/handful_bricks/blog_versions/datamuni/a-handful-of-bricks-from-sql-to-pandas.md

 ![](assets/chick.png) *(!@#%&) You're kidding, right?*

 Now that we have a mission we are ready to code and figuere out how to deal with missing bricks.
 First we inspect the tables.
-They are organized as shown in the relational diagram (Fig. 1.
+They are organized as shown in the relational diagram (Fig. 1).

 ![](assets/schema.png)

-Fig. 1: Data model ([source: Lego dataset](https://www.kaggle.com/rtatman/lego-database) [Ref.
-2])
+Fig. 1: Data model ([source: Lego dataset](https://www.kaggle.com/rtatman/lego-database) (Ref.
+2))

 There are colors, parts, sets and inventories.
 We should start by searching for the *Pizzeria* in the `sets` table using the set number (*41311*).